Digital Marketing for Events – 5 Social Media Tips to Increase Event Attendance

-The list of benefits for incorporating influencers into your social media marketing plan continue to grow.
+The list of benefits for incorporating influencers into your social media marketing plan continues to grow.
 Using relevant influencers allows you to reach large chunks of your target audience in a more natural way.
 Employing a notable voice in your industry to promote your event instils an element of trust with the audience.
 In turn, more people are likely to buy in.

 Start by creating a shortlist of relevant influencers in your industry.
 Make note of follower numbers, engagement rates and post frequency.
-The quality of an influencers audience can vary, as can their rates per post.
+The quality of an influencer’s audience can vary, as can their rates per post.
 It’s all about finding the influencers who offer the best value to you and your event.

 3. Paid Social Media

 Run paid ad campaigns to enhance visibility, boost engagement, and increase attendance.
 If you want maximum exposure for your event, paid social media is a must.
 Paid social ads provide fantastic value due to the accurate targeting options; putting your event directly in front of your target audience.